Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 This is view is looking south up Wolhunter (between blocks H & I).
 Notice the headgear of the mines in the distance.
-The Wesleyan Church can also bee seen on the right)
+The Wesleyan Church can also be seen on the right)

 Most of block H had Chinese connections.
 All is now vacant land.

-Designed by A. Klute, the building included the factory, house, and offices.
+Designed by A. Klute, the building included a factory, house, and offices.

 I-161 & 152 Cottages 1905